mpresill/PlotsConfigurations/Configurations/VBS_ZV/Alexandre/Readme.md

 1. DNN_optimization.ipynb is used to optimize the hyperparameters of DNNs.
 Require Numpy files.
 2. DNN_train.ipynb is used to train a model with given paameters (from previous step for example) and plot some training metrics
 3. Dump_DNN.ipynb required for latinos integration.
 Be careful, while previous can use Tensorflow2, this step requires Tensorflow 1.x
+4. Added trained models in case my eos gets reomved after the end of my contract

 # Utilities
 1. DY_2Dbinning.ipynb was used to optimize DY sample 2D binning